JUMPEDATOM/CUBETHON/README.md

 # CUBETHON

-This is the source code for a CUBETHON replica created with UnityEngine.
+This is the source code for a CUBETHON created with UnityEngine.

 Everything is made using Unity.